Autonomous Agent

 - Counter-Examples:

-- Controlled Agent, which requires continuous supervision.
+- Controlled Agent, which requires continuous supervision and lacks independent operation.

-- Scripted Agent, which lacks adaptive capability.
+- Scripted Agent, which lacks adaptive capability and autonomous decision making.

-- Reactive Agent, which lacks proactive behavior.
+- Reactive Agent, which lacks proactive behavior and goal-directed planning.